-Of course, always pack down jacket, sweater, wool socks, and a travel towel.
-The towel is really important if you plan to go to hot springs and public pools.
+Of course, always pack a down jacket, sweater, wool socks, and a travel towel.
+The towel is essential if you plan to go to the fabulous Iceland hot springs and public pools.
 We have a post on what to pack for Iceland if you want more clothes recommendations.

 Here are some things we’d recommend to make your campervan more at home in Iceland.